gotaproblem/pistorm-atari/README.md

 **The disk images are too large for GitHub.
 Please find the disk images at https://bbansolutions.co.uk**

-Download the disk image.zip file, copy to the PI4 pistorm-atari/dkimages directory.
-Uncomress the file to give two disk images.
+Download the disk image.zip file, copy to the Pi4 pistorm-atari/dkimages directory.
+Uncompress the file to give two disk images.
 * `cd pistorm-atari`
 * `mkdir dkimages`
 * `cd dkimages`